 “Or, if you can't make them yourself, you can put together kits with the ingredients.
 Some recipes that are ‘all in one’ go well layered in a glass jar, such as a cookie recipe.
 You just layer the dry ingredients in a jar and add the recipe card explaining what wet ingredients need to be added (like an egg or milk for example).”

 Home-made Christmas hamper

 Some gifts are just perfect for Christmas and a hamper certainly falls under this category.
 Innately customisable, so many wonderful goodies can be put into a Christmas hamper, helping to make it an ideal gift.
 The effort that goes into tailoring a hamper to a specific person will certainly be appreciated by those who receive them, so why not get crafting and put one together for that special person this year?
-Trimcraft, one of the UK’s leading craft suppliers, has a wonderful website to help those looking to make home-made gifts, called The Craft Blog.
+Trimcraft, one of the UK’s leading craft suppliers, has a wonderful website to help those looking to make home-made gifts.
 Recommending a Christmas hamper for a home-made gift, the team at Trimcraft said:

 “If you are looking to make a unique handmade gift this Christmas then personalisation is key; think of all the things that special person loves and why not create a hamper to surprise them with.
 It could be a gift bag or box personalised with their name, some festive twine and embellishments.
 They will love the thought that has gone into creating something special and unique for them.
 Trimcraft sells a whole range of embellishments for making your handmade gifts extra festive and these can be purchased from the range.”

 - Christmas treats